datagistips/geo4TableSchema/README.md

 Additional specifications for `geojson` type

 ### Examples
-Some examples to illustrate these specification
+Some examples help to illustrate the specifications proposal

 #### A point geometry column